AlignmentResearch/go_attack/README.md

 KataGo-custom has the following significant branches:

-- `KataGo-custom/victimplay` contains code related to victimplay.
+- `KataGo-custom/stable` contains our changes to the stable version of KataGo.
 - `KataGo-custom/master` tracks https://github.com/lightvector/KataGo.

 # Development / testing